 Phone recognition experiments were performed on the TIMIT corpus 1.
 The 462 speaker training set was used.
 All SA records (i.e., identical sentences for all speakers in the database) were removed as they could bias the results.
 A development set of 50 speakers was used for model tuning.
 Results are reported using the 24-speaker core test set.
-The speech was analyzed using a 25-ms Hamming window with a 10-ms fixed frame rate.
+The speech was analyzed using a 25-ms Hamming window with 10-ms between the left edges of successive frames.
 In all the experiments, we represented the speech using 12th-order Mel frequency cepstral coefficients (MFCCs) and energy, along with their first and second temporal derivatives.
-The data were normalized to have zero mean and unit variance.
+The data were normalized to have zero mean and unit variance over the entire corpus.
 All experiments used a context window of 11 frames as the visible states.
 We used 183 target class labels (i.e., 3 states for each one of the 61 phones).
 After decoding, starting and ending silences were removed and the 61 phone classes were mapped to a set of 39 classes as in [26] for scoring.
 All of our experiments used a bigram language model over phones, estimated from the training set.
 The decoder parameters were tuned to optimize performance on the development set for each run using grid search.